 Hello, my name is Gar.

-I am a qualified holistic massage therapist and Reiki practioner.
-I’m a member of the Federation of Holistic Therapists and the Massage Training Institute and fully insured with Balens.
+I am a qualified Holistic Massage Therapist and Reiki Practitioner.
+I’m a member of the Federation of Holistic Therapists (FHT) and the Massage Training Institute (MTI) and fully insured with Balens.

-I’d like to tell you a bit about myself and how I got into holistic bodywork.
+I’d like to tell you a bit about myself and my journey into holistic therapies.

 Several years ago I was going through a particularly stressful time and I realised that if I didn’t change my life and my attitude to life, I was going to become very ill.
 So, I closed my business and went travelling.
+It was a drastic decision and a complete leap of faith.
 In my search for inner peace and a simpler way of living, I found Vipassana; an ancient form of meditation dating back more than 2500 years.

 Vipassana means ‘insight’ or ‘to see things as they really are’ and is a way of self transformation through self observation.
 I travelled to my native Cambodia, to learn the technique and spent ten days in silent meditation.
 It was a life changing experience.

 When I came home, I wanted to do something completely different and embarked on an Holistic Massage course at the Unity School of Yoga and Bodywork in Brighton.